-For rent receivables, and for the impairment of contract assets, the Group applies a simplified approach in calculating ECLs.
+For tenant receivables, the Group applies a simplified approach in calculating ECLs.
 Therefore, the Group does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date (i.e., a loss allowance for credit losses expected over the remaining life of the exposure, irrespective of the timing of the default).
 The Group has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.